Market Making via Reinforcement Learning in China Commodity Market: Environment Setting and State Engineering

-State space $S$ aggregates all representative and predictive features for the market.
+State-space $S$ is the collection that aggregates all representative and predictive features for the market.
 Table \ref{tab:stateVarible} lists states used in this study.
 It contains inventory, volatility, inventory value change, spread, and orderbook imbalance.
 Inventory of the agent and spread is directly relevant to marking making since it determines the inventory risk and the cost of limit order.
-Volatility is also included because they are also relevant to market making from our discussion.
-Besides inventory, we also include orderbook imbalance which is predictive of short-term price changes.
+Volatility is also included because they are also relevant to market-making from our discussion in Section \ref{cha:back:ms}.
+Besides inventory, we also include orderbook imbalance which is a predictive indicator of short-term price changes.
 Finally, the change in inventory value is also included since it may reflect the adverse selection risk it suffers from its informed rivals.

-\subsection{Reward function}
+\subsection{Reward Function}

-Reward functions are used to indicate how to act for the RL agent.
-It is natural to use the return in capital gain $\Delta Wealth_t$ as the reward which is wide-used in previous studies such as \cite{spooner2018, zhong2020}.
-To encourage the agent to focus on spread instead of catching the trend, the asymmetric reward function can be applied\cite{spooner2018}.
-The agent will get punishment for loss in inventory value change but will not get a reward from the profit in inventory value change.
-To incentivize agents to keep inventory around zero, inventory punishment can be applied.
-The formula for the reward function adopted in this study is given below:
+Reward functions are used to guide the RL agent in training.
+It is natural to use the return in capital gain $\Delta Wealth_t$ as the reward, which is wide-used in formal studies such as \cite{spooner2018, zhong2020}.
+Asymmetric reward functions are introduced in \cite{spooner2018} to encourage agents to focus on earning the spread instead of catching the trend.
+The agent will get punishment for loss in inventory value change but will not get the reward from the profit in inventory value change.
+The inventory punishment term can be applied to encourage agents to keep the inventory around zero.
+The formula for them is given below: